 Don’t mix more than three colors.
 Again, this can cause you to go overboard and end up with a muddied dark color.
 Two to three is the way to go.

 Change brushes as you paint.
-This should be pretty obvious as using a brush with paint residue on it is equivalent to mixing in more colors, which could ruin the shade you worked do hard to mix.
+This should be pretty obvious, as using a brush with paint residue is equivalent to mixing in more colors, which could ruin the shade you worked hard to mix.

 Also, while it may be easy to mix with a brush, it’s better to use a pallet knife instead since it is easier to clean than a brush.